WavyRockets/wavyrockets.github.io/_posts/2023-05-15-new-feature-case-study.md

 <h2>Approach</h2>

+After identifying the need for such a tool by interviewing the sustainability teams of various organizations, we started by defining the different use cases that were likely to be required.
 Once we had the different user personas and requirements gathered we were able to determine the platform necessary for achieving our goals:

 * Admin tool - Web application for creating, managing and reviewing survey applications for admin users (used primarily on desktop browsers)
 * Survey tool - Web survey for employees (used on both mobile and desktop browsers)